mbergin123/mbergin123/README.md

 - [🌐 Browser Forensics - Cryptominer Lab](https://github.com/mbergin123/browser-forensics-cryptominer): Investigated browser artifacts from a forensic image to uncover a hidden cryptomining Chrome extension using FTK Imager, BrowserHistoryView, and manual JavaScript analysis.

+- 🐱 [Tomcat Take Over Lab](https://github.com/mbergin123/Tomcat-Takeover-Lab): Conducted a forensic investigation of a web server compromise using Wireshark and CyberChef to analyze a PCAP file, extract malicious payloads, and answer incident response questions.